 Note: cumulative includes older juror opinions.
 The current session tally above is the live verdict.

-By a vote of 0 — 0 — 2, the panel returns a verdict of NEIN, with verdict confidence of 89%.
+By a vote of 0 — 1 — 2, the panel returns a verdict of NEIN, with verdict confidence of 80%.
 The court so orders.
+Verdict downgraded from prior session.

 Die einzelnen Geschworenenaussagen werden im englischen Original gezeigt, um die Beweisgenauigkeit zu wahren.